Kmeakin/walrus-report/src/30-implementation.md

 LR parsers are able proven to be able to parse a large class of possible context-free languages, and tend to be very fast.
 For this reason they are given great prominence in university compiler courses.
-However, LR parser-generators one great weaknesses: LR-parser generators will only accept grammars that are in a LR-compatible form.
+However, LR parser-generators tend to be very difficult to use: LR-parser generators will only accept grammars that are in a LR-compatible form.
 Grammars that do not conform to this expected style will generally cause the parser generator to give inscrutable errors related to *shift-reduce* errors.
-For example, attempting to pass the following grammar:
+For example, attempting to pass the following
+grammar:
 ```
 %start Expr
 %%